Naught0/asyncurban/readme.md

 AsyncUrban is a non-blocking library, using asyncio and aiohttp, which can be used to access UrbanDictionary data.

+## Installation
+Make sure you have Python3.6+ and run `py -3 -m pip install AsyncUrban` for Windows, or `python3 -m pip install AsyncUrban` for most other things.

 ## Examples
 ```py
 import asyncio